Geography of Puerto Rico: Strategic geography

 Since the European colonization of Puerto Rico in the early 1500s, the geographic location of the main island has been recognized for its strategic significance and accessibility.
 During the Age of Exploration and Sail, Puerto Rico was known to the Spanish as La Llave de las Indias (The Key to the Indies), as it was the closest European-settled major area of land in the Americas to both continental Europe and Africa with open access to the Atlantic Ocean.
-The northeast trade winds, coupled with the canary and north equatorial ocean currents, naturally made the main island the first major location to encounter en route to the Caribbean, North America, Central America, and South America, regions where the Spanish established their territories, often simply called the Indias (Indies).
+The northeast trade winds, coupled with the Canary, North Equatorial, and Antilles ocean currents, naturally made the main island the first major location to encounter en route to the Caribbean, North America, Central America, and South America, regions where the Spanish established their territories, often simply called the Indias (Indies).

 In 1640, King Philip IV of Spain described Puerto Rico as:

 "…siendo frente y vanguardia de todas mis Indias Occidentales, y respecto de sus consecuencias la más apreciada de ellas, y codiciada de los enemigos."